What's more important than your business revenue? You guessed it right, it's your customers. Without…

 But there’s just one little problem.
 Photoshop isn’t free.
 It’s a premium software suite that’s being developed by Adobe, and the price can range anywhere from $20 a month, to $1000’s for a full license.
 It sucks when you know that there’s an amazing photo editing tool out there, but you don’t have the financial support to afford.
 What’s the solution?
 Photoshop alternatives, web-based!
 These online photo editors have proven time and time again that they can be just as flexible with professional photo editing as a standalone photo software.
 If you’re not looking to work with cinematography or 3D effects, then any of these web-based online photo editors can do the trick for editing photos on the fly.
 Many have provided proof on the homepage to show that real graphic designers use their online tools, and the results look just as brilliant.

-Fotor positions its photo editing platform as one that comes close to what Photoshop offers as a desktop software.
+Fotor positions its photo editing platform as one that comes close to what Photoshop offers as desktop software.
 Fotor’s reviews and feedback have helped to boost Fotor in front of a new generation of online designers who trust that digital web-based photo editors can still provide spectacular design results.
 Fotor desktop version works on Windows, Mac, and has Android and iOS mobile apps on the app store too.
-Its phenomenal list of features can manage designs, edit templates, do basic photo editing, manage high dynamic range photos, add effects or create collages out of multiple photos, you can also make advertising banners, and covers for social networks like Google+ and Twitter.
+Its phenomenal list of features can manage designs, edit templates, do basic photo editing, manage high dynamic range photos, add effects or create collages out of multiple photos, you can also make advertising banners, and covers for social networks like Facebook and Twitter.
 Fotor has consistently partnered with reputable online brands like Facebook and Google to deliver an online-first photo editing experience.